BradleyLewis08/cpsc434-pset1/README.md

 `/home`: A toy directory that stores files that are obtainable through GET requests to our server, provided that its absolute path on the machine running the server is provided as a virtual host in the provided configuration file.

-`Cache.java`: Our server side caching implementation that will return cached file data if available and up to date.

-`CacheEntry.java`: A simple class to represent a single entry in the server side cache.
+`/src/handlers`:

+`HttpRequest.java`: Represents a standard HTTP request.

+`HTTPRequestHandler.java`: Stateless handler that allows for the reading and parsing of HTTP requests, as well as the sending of HTTP responses back to clients.

+`/src/configs`:

 `ConfigParser.java`: Parses and creates a hashmap from the configuration file provided, used by the server for virtual host mapping.

 `HTAccessParser`: Parses .htaccess files and determines whether a client side request has the appropriate authorization headers and credentials set to fetch files from within directories with a `.htaccess` file.

-`.httpd.config`: A sample configuration file.

-`HttpRequest.java`: Represents a standard HTTP request.

-`HTTPRequestHandler.java`: Main driver class that runs in a Thread to process incoming client requests.
+`/src/network`:

+`Dispatcher.java`: Class that implements the Dispatcher pattern, allowing for the asynchronous handling of multiple client connections.

-`HTTPResponse.java`: Represents a standard HTTP response.
+`HttpResponse.java`: Represents a standard HTTP response.

-`HTTPServer.java`: Server driver class that creates a HTTP server to listen on the port specified in the configuration file.
+`HttpResponseSender.java`: Class that handles the sending of HTTP responses back to clients.

+`/src/server`:

 `ManagementThread.java`: Class that implements the Management terminal as described above.

-`MimeTypeResolver.java`: Resolves file extensions (e.g .jpg, .png) to their corresponding MIMETypes for HTTP responses and requests.

-`ServerConfig.java`: Class that represents configuration variables read in from the configuration file.

-`ServerState.java`: Class that represents the current state of the server.
+`HttpServer.java`: Server driver class that creates a HTTP server to listen on the port specified in the configuration file.
+Main thread will hand off incoming connections to a Dispatcher, which will handle the connection asynchronously.

 ## Part 1.C Answers